ngty/ngty.github.com/source/_posts/2011-09-20-module-number-attr-accessor-and-friends.markdown

 #>> 0.450000   0.000000   0.450000 (  0.456264)
 {% endcodeblock %}

-The difference is there, but isn't too much.
-But as the number of accessors involved increases, the difference becomes greater.
+The difference is there, but it isn't too much for just a pair of accessors.

-Besides `Module#attr_accessor`, `Module` also has `#attr_reader` &
-`#attr_writer` as well, to generate only the reader/writer that u need.
+It would be more significant as the number of accessors increases.
+Anyway, i'll leave it as an exercise for the reader.